xbarat/lang-select/README.md

 1. Parse language model responses to extract numbered or bulleted lists
 2. Present those items in an interactive selector
 3. Use various selection interfaces (internal, fzf, overlay, etc.)
+4. Select single items or multiple items at once

 It's especially useful for interactive chat applications where you want to let users select from options provided by an LLM.